PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-usanCode/README.md

 ## Deploying the Backend on Render

-(.)
-Created a new Web Service on Render
+- Created a new Web Service on Render

-(.)
-Connected to the GitHub repo.
+* Connected to the GitHub repo.

-(.)
-Configured:
++ Configured:

-    (.)
-Build Command: npm install
+      - Build Command: npm install

-    (.)
-Start Command: node server.js
+      * Start Command: node server.js

-    (.)
-Environment variables (MONGO_URI, NODE_ENV, PORT)
+      + Environment variables (MONGO_URI, NODE_ENV, PORT)

-(.)Render generated a live backend URL
+- Render generated a live backend URL

 ## Deploying the Frontend on Vercel

-(.)
-Created a project on Vercel
+  - Created a project on Vercel

-(.)
-Connected to GitHub and selected the client/ folder.
+  * Connected to GitHub and selected the client/ folder.

-(.)
-Configured environment variables
+  + Configured environment variables

-(.)
-Vercel deployed the frontend with a live URL
+  - Vercel deployed the frontend with a live URL

 ## Testing the Live App

-(.)
-Opened the Vercel frontend URL.
+  - Opened the Vercel frontend URL.

-(.)
-Connected successfully to the Render backend.
+  *  Connected successfully to the Render backend.

 ## Future Improvements

-(.)
-OAuth login with Google, GitHub, Facebook, Instagram
+  - OAuth login with Google, GitHub, Facebook, Instagram

-(.)
-User authentication and sessions
+  *  User authentication and sessions

-(.)
-Chat history and database persistence
+  + Chat history and database persistence

-(.)
-UI/UX improvements
+  - UI/UX improvements

 # Special Thanks
 Thanks to ChatGPT for real-time guidance throughout setup, deployment, and debugging. 🙏